Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 $.35 * .02 + .28 * .03 + .37 * .05 = .341$

 ---
+Use the following to answer the next 2 questions.
+An injection molding process for making detergent bottles uses three different machines the table gives the distribution for the number of machines operating at any given time y_i 0 1 2 3
+P(y_i) 0.020 0.030 0.200 0.750
 ### **12. Find the probability that 2 or fewer machines are running at the same time.**
 - **Question:** Find the probability that 2 or fewer machines are running at the same time.
 - **Answer:**